-Significant related party transactions entered into by the Company during the year ended 31 March 2024, constituting connected transactions under the Listing Rules which are required to be disclosed in accordance with Chapter 14A of the Listing Rules are as follows:
+Significant related party transactions entered into by the Company during the year ended 31 March 2025, constituting connected transactions under the Listing Rules which are required to be disclosed in accordance with Chapter 14A of the Listing Rules are as follows:

-Year ende Year ended 31 March

-2024 2023 HK\$'000 HK\$'000

-Continuing connected transactions:

-PLB lease payments to related companies Administration fee income received from related companies 66,187 2,378 65,042 2,386
+Year ended Year ended 31 March 2025 HK\$'000 2024 HK\$'000 Continuing connected transactions: Aggregate amount of addition and modification of right-of-use assets 1,936 184,197 Administration fee income received from related companies 2,382 2,378

-Pursuant to the minibus leasing agreements dated 26 June 2020 and 29 June 2023, the PLB lease payments disclosed above, after deduction of administration fee income, payable to Maxson, HKCT and Big Three, all of them are beneficially owned and controlled by the Wong Family, constitute continuing connected transactions of the Company.
-Please refer to the announcement of the Company dated 29 June 2023 and the circular of the Company dated 28 July 2023 for the terms of the minibus leasing agreements.
+The aggregate amount of addition and modification of right-of-use assets disclosed above recognised by the Group for the year ended 31 March 2025 under the minibus leasing agreement dated 29 June 2023 (where Maxson, HKCT and Big Three, all being beneficially owned and controlled by the Wong Family, are parties to said agreement) did not exceed HK\$22,761,000, the annual cap in respect of the right-of-use assets in accordance with the ordinary resolution passed in the AGM held on 22 August 2023.
+The acquisition of the right-of-use assets constitute continuing connected transactions of the Company.
+Please refer to the announcement of the Company dated 29 June 2023 and the circular of the Company dated 28 July 2023 for the terms of the minibus leasing agreement.